jasonflorentino/hamiltoss/README.md

 ## TODO

 - Current search functionality may not be idiomatic...
-- Add styling
+- more styling
-  - system ui dark mode from the start please
-    - Reference plant server for implementation
+- darkmode toggle

-## Setup
+## Tech intro

 This is a SvelteKit app made with their TypeScript starter:

 [Svelte Kit Docs](https://kit.svelte.dev/docs/introduction)

 [Svelte Docs](https://svelte.dev/docs)

+Styling is done with [Tailwind](https://tailwindcss.com/docs/installation) and was added to the project using this handy [svelte-add/tailwindcss](https://github.com/svelte-add/tailwindcss)

 ## Developing